starkinfra/sdk-node/README.md

 })();
 ```

-## Process pix request authorization requests
+### Process inbound PixRequest authorizations

-It's easy to process authorization reversals that arrived in your handler.
-Remember to pass the
+It's easy to process authorization requests that arrived at your endpoint.
-signature header so the SDK can make sure it's StarkInfra that sent you the authorization
+Remember to pass the signature header so the SDK can make sure it's StarkInfra that sent you the event.
-request.
+If you do not approve or decline the authorization within 1 second, the authorization will be denied.

 ```javascript
 const starkinfra = require('starkinfra');